CameronSpencer-iq/poker-showdown/README.md

 # Setup
 - The Library was built using .net standard 2.0
 - The CLI application was built using .net core 2.2.
 In order to build, run & test.
 Please install the .Net Core 2.2 (v2.2.8) SDK at https://dotnet.microsoft.com/download/dotnet-core/2.2.
+- Was not able to confirm, but if you're using VS2017 SDK v2.2.110 is the last version supported by VS2017.

 # Build
 The fastest way to build, test and run the project is by...